 5. For the Person Who Wakes Up Feeling Meh: Practice Appreciation

 Practice appreciation and you’ll be happier, simple as that.
-One study had subjects spend a couple minutes each day writing down three things that they were grateful for.
+One study by the University of Manchester had subjects spend a couple minutes each day writing down three things that they were grateful for.
 As a result, each subject improved his or her quality of sleep and felt overall more refreshed!

 So, take a minute to be appreciative for three things in your life every day when you wake up—and put them down on paper.
 Not only does it actually improve your well-being, but it helps put those stressors into perspective.